The 10 Best Easy Hikes in the Atlanta Metro Area

 Perhaps best known for its golf course, Hard Labor Creek State Park also has more than 24 miles of horseback, biking and hiking trails cutting through dense woodlands and around two lakes.
 Only two and a half miles of trails are dedicated for hikers, but the lengthy horseback trails are open to foot traffic on weekdays.
 Boat and kayak rentals are available during the warmer months, and several newly opened campsites make it a great option for a weekend getaway that’s not too far from home.

 Located in Rutledge about 50 miles east of downtown Atlanta, the 5,804-acre preserve abuts the Hard Labor Creek Regional Reservoir, a popular fishing destination.
-The easiest routes in the park are the Brantley Nature Trail and Beaver Pond Trail, both casual one-mile hikes crossing through diverse terrain, including old hardwoods, boulder formations and a ravine that’s a result from poor land management practices when the area was used for cotton and corn farming.
+The easiest routes in the park are the Brantley Nature Trail and Beaver Pond Trail, both casual one-mile hikes crossing through diverse terrain, including old hardwoods, boulder formations and a ravine that’s a result of poor land management practices when the area was used for cotton and corn farming.
 With such an expansive network of trails, you may need more than a day trip to truly enjoy everything this park has to offer.

-Coming Soon: Westside Reservoir Park (Northwest Atlanta)
+Bonus: Westside Park (Northwest Atlanta)

 You May Also Like: